 Look at the accountant’s rates

 Ask how much the accountant charges, whether they want a fixed fee or hourly rates.
 Fixed fees are better for you to know how much you are going to pay and not be surprised when the bill comes.
 You can plan better when you go for fixed rates.
+It’s a good idea to estimate your budget by checking how much accountants or CPAs can typically earn.

 Hire someone you’ll be comfortable working with